jeremyong/cpp_nn_in_a_weekend/doc/DOC.md

 1. Easy to compute
 2. Easy to differentiate (except at 0, which has not been found to be a problem in practice)
-3. Sparse activation, which aids in addressing model overfitting
+3. Sparse activation, which aids in addressing model overfitting and "unlearning" useful weights

 As our hidden layer units will use this rectifier just before emitting its final output to the next layer, our hidden units may be called *rectified linear units* or ReLUs for short.